wolf-adam-eily/annotation/README.md

 We can view some simple statistics of our mappings using samtool's "flagstat" option.
 Let's see how our masking has affected our alignment profile:
 <pre style="color: silver; background: black;">module load flagstat
 samtools flagstat sorted_SRR6852085.bam
+34756336 + 0 in total (QC-passed reads + QC-failed reads)
+1004238 + 0 secondary
+0 + 0 supplementary
+0 + 0 duplicates
+32246430 + 0 mapped (92.78% : N/A)
+33752098 + 0 paired in sequencing
+16876049 + 0 read1
+16876049 + 0 read2
+29870128 + 0 properly paired (88.50% : N/A)
+30528672 + 0 with itself and mate mapped
+713520 + 0 singletons (2.11% : N/A)
+269532 + 0 with mate mapped to a different chr
+258958 + 0 with mate mapped to a different chr (mapQ>=5)

+samtools flagstat sorted_SRR6852086.bam
+34588524 + 0 in total (QC-passed reads + QC-failed reads)
+836428 + 0 secondary
+0 + 0 supplementary
+0 + 0 duplicates
+31990899 + 0 mapped (92.49% : N/A)
+33752096 + 0 paired in sequencing
+16876048 + 0 read1
+16876048 + 0 read2
+114832 + 0 properly paired (0.34% : N/A)
+28789736 + 0 with itself and mate mapped
+2364735 + 0 singletons (7.01% : N/A)
+22546350 + 0 with mate mapped to a different chr 22047363 + 0 with mate mapped to a different chr (mapQ>=5)</pre>

+We see that we aligned a large proportion of our reads to our masked genomes.
+Because we know that the reads correspond to mRNA sequences extracted from the <i>A. thaliana</i> leaves, we can safely assume that each mapped region of our masked genome is either a part of or contains an active, functional gene.
+However, there is no guarantee that we have even accounted for <i>most</i> of the functional genes in our biosample.
+We may use what alignments we do have to train our machines to detect un-identified but plausible gene models in our genomes.
+This, combined with our alignments, provides a much more thorough annotation than the alignments alone.
+The reason for this is quite simple, consider if a set of genes by happenstance were untranscribed during sampling -- they would not become annotated if we used our alignments only even if these genes <i>are</i> active in our samples!

+<h2 id="Sixth_Point_Header">BRAKER2: Identifying and Predicting Genes with RNA-Seq Data</h2>
+We will be using <a href="https://academic.oup.com/bioinformatics/article/32/5/767/1744611">BRAKER2</a> for our identification and prediction of gene models using our RNA-Seq data.
+BRAKER2 utilizes <a href="http://opal.biology.gatech.edu/GeneMark/">GeneMark</a> as the unsupervised machine learning process which produces gene models without the need for any sample data.
+Following this step, <a href="http://bioinf.uni-greifswald.de/augustus/">AUGUSTUS</a>, a supervised machine learning process, is trained with the gene models provided by GeneMark, as well as the aligned RNA-Seq data.
+The symbiosis of these two processes enables for improved accuracy and sensititivy by providing a system against which it may check its own work.
+BRAKER requires writer privileges to the config directory.
+However, we cannot write in that path!
+To circumvent this we simply copy the AUGUSTUS executable path to our parent directory:
+<pre style="color: silver; background: black;">cp -rf /isg/shared/apps/augustus/3.2.3/ /home/CAM/your_username</pre>

+We are now ready to run our process and may see our options for BRAKER with the following code:

+<pre style="color: silver; background: black;">module load BRAKER
+braker.pl
+braker.pl     Pipeline for predicting genes with GeneMark-ET and AUGUSTUS with
+            RNA-Seq

+SYNOPSIS

+braker.pl [OPTIONS] --genome=genome.fa --bam=rnaseq.bam

+INPUT FILE OPTIONS

+--genome=genome.fa                  fasta file with DNA sequences --bam=rnaseq.bam                    bam file with spliced alignments from
+                                    RNA-Seq
+--softmasking                       Softmasking option for soft masked genome
+                                    files.
+Set to 'on' or '1'</pre>
+BRAKER is a very computationally expensive tool.
+Because of this, we will want to max-out the capacity on a himem node of Xanadu.
+Let's initialize our Slurm script:
+<pre style="color: silver; background: black;">nano run_braker_run_SRR6852085.sh
+  GNU nano 2.3.1                                                 File: run_braker_run_SRR6852085.sh                                                                                               Modified

+#!/bin/bash
+#SBATCH --job-name=run_braker_run_SRR6852085
+#SBATCH -N 1
+#SBATCH -n 1
+#SBATCH -c 20
+#SBATCH --partition=himem5
+#SBATCH --mail-type=END
+#SBATCH --mail-user=
+#SBATCH --mem=256G
+#SBATCH -o run_braker_run_SRR6852085_%j.out
+#SBATCH -e run_braker_run_SRR6852085_%j.err
+module load BRAKER
+braker.pl --genome=athaliana.fa.masked --bam sorted_SRR6852085.bam --softmasking --AUGUSTUS_CONFIG_PATH=/home/CAM/your_username/3.2.3/config/

+^G Get Help                       ^O WriteOut                       ^R Read File                      ^Y Prev Page                      ^K Cut Text                       ^C Cur Pos
+^X Exit                           ^J Justify                        ^W Where Is                       ^V Next Page                      ^U UnCut Text                     ^T To Spell</pre>
+Because we have two distinct biosamples, we want to run BRAKER for both samples.
+We could place both sample runs in a single Slurm script.
+However, it is much more efficient to run these processes in parallel.
+Because of this, we initialize our second script:
+<pre style="color: silver; background: black;">nano run_braker_run_SRR6852085.sh
+  GNU nano 2.3.1                                                 File: run_braker_run_SRR6852086.sh                                                                                               Modified

+#!/bin/bash
+#SBATCH --job-name=run_braker_run_SRR6852086
+#SBATCH -N 1
+#SBATCH -n 1
+#SBATCH -c 20
+#SBATCH --partition=himem4
+#SBATCH --mail-type=END
+#SBATCH --mail-user=
+#SBATCH --mem=256g
+#SBATCH -o run_braker_run_SRR6852086_%j.out
+#SBATCH -e run_braker_run_SRR6852086_%j.err
+module load BRAKER
+braker.pl --genome=athaliana.fa.masked --bam sorted_SRR6852086.bam --softmasking --AUGUSTUS_CONFIG_PATH=/home/CAM/your_username/3.2.3/config/

+^G Get Help                       ^O WriteOut                       ^R Read File                      ^Y Prev Page                      ^K Cut Text                       ^C Cur Pos
+^X Exit                           ^J Justify                        ^W Where Is                       ^V Next Page                      ^U UnCut Text                     ^T To Spell</pre>
+Remember to run your processes on different nodes!
+Otherwise they are running consecutively and not concurrently!